ayushmandas29/daily-coding-notes/notes/kubernetes_notes.md

-# Kubernetes - Note #7
+# Kubernetes - Note #33

 ## Key Insight
-Readiness probes control traffic routing
+Pods are the smallest deployable units in K8s

 ## Date
-Generated on day 7 of continuous learning.
+Generated on day 33 of continuous learning.

 ## Category
 Topic: kubernetes